Jasiel-Stark8/MoryaAI/Developers_Notes.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
-3. Set up your API keys for Medium, HashNode, and any other integrated platforms.
+3. Set up your API keys for Medium, HashNode, LinkedIn.

 ## Useful Commands